 Journalist & Documentary Producer/Director

-I have over a decade of experience in journalism and documentary production in more than 10 countries.
-Starting out in print journalism for newspapers in England, before moving to international broadcasting, I used the writing and news gathering skills I learnt as a reporter and editor to create video content for BBC World News, Reuters and China Central Television.
+I have over a decade of experience as a journalist and documentary producer/director in more than 15 countries in Africa, Europe and the Middle East.
+Starting out as a news reporter and content editor for newspapers in England, I moved in to news and documentaries for BBC World News, Reuters and China Central Television.

-Previously, while working on a six-part documentary series about human trafficking for BBC World News, I gathered exclusive content including a raid on a child labour clothes factory in India and women trafficked from Tanzania to England for domestic servitude.
+While working on Working Lives: Human Traffic, a six-part documentary series for BBC World News, I reported on a raid at a child labour clothes factory in India and women trafficked from Tanzania to England to work as maids.

-Independently, I produced and directed am inspirational short documentary about Kenyan women for International Women’s Day and created a mobile storytelling platform with two California-based software engineers to connect survivors through their own personal stories to advocate healing and empathy.
+Independently, I produced and directed Shine Your Light, a short documentary about inspiring everyday Kenyan women for International Women’s Day with an all-female crew in Nairobi and created a mobile technology platform with two California-based software engineers to connect survivors through their stories to advocate healing and empathy.
+The project began on the Stories of Survival Facebook page that attracted more than 250K followers.

 I have a BSc (Hons) Degree in Artificial Intelligence & Psychology from The University of Birmingham and a postgraduate qualification in Journalism.